Safe Learning MPC with Limited Model Knowledge and Data: Introduction

-In recent practice, new tools and approaches have been shown to provide significant value to the study and solution of the learning and control problem.
-Chief among these is distributionally robust optimization (DRO), which has penetrated into learning and control research with the upside to potentially address shortcomings of existing work.
+This paper primarily leverages concepts from distributionally robust optimization (DRO) to obtain safety certificates.
+In recent practice, DRO has been gaining traction as a set of methods that provide significant value to the study and solution of the LbC problem.
 DRO is a field of inquiry which seeks to guarantee robust solutions to optimization programs when the distributions of relevant random variables are estimated via sampling.
 This uncertainty can involve the objective or the constraints of the optimization program.
 Uncertainty in both cases can pose significant challenges if unaccounted for, leading to suboptimal and potentially unsafe performance \cite{Nilim00}.
-Given that past work in the learning and control space frequently considers chance constraints \cite{bujarbaruah2018adaptive, Khojasteh2020ProbabilisticSC}, incorporating a true distributionally robust approach possesses the potential to improve our capabilities of guaranteeing safety during learning.
-Within the context of control, these methods have been recently explored to address challenges of safety and performance imposed by uncertainty.
+Given that past work in the LbC space frequently considers chance constraints \cite{bujarbaruah2018adaptive, Khojasteh2020ProbabilisticSC, deepc00}, incorporating a true DRO approach possesses the potential to improve our capabilities of guaranteeing safety during learning.
+These methods have been recently explored to address challenges of safety and performance imposed by uncertainty.
 For instance, Van Parys et al. address distributional uncertainty of a random exogenous disturbance process with a moment-based framework \cite{VanParys00}.
 Paulson et al. also apply polynomial chaos expansions to characterize distributional parametric uncertainty in a nonlinear model-predictive control application \cite{Paulson00}.